whitneyburton/portfolios/students/1611-back/daniel-olson/20161111_daniel_olson.markdown

 I set out to understand the fundamentals and logic of programming.
+My goals were to finish the mod with a better understanding of what programming Daniel Olson - (M1) Portfolio

+## Areas of Emphasis

+I set out to understand the fundamentals and logic of programming.
 My goals were to finish the mod with a better understanding of what programming really is and how to apply that knowledge to real world situations.

 ## Rubric Scores